faanskit/ha-checkwatt/README.md

 After the system as reload you will have 1 device and 9 sensors available.
 ![checkwatt options done](/images/options_done.png)

+Your sensors will now also contain a lot of detailed attributes.
 ![checkwatt detailed daily](/images/detailed_sensor_daily.png)
 ![checkwatt detailed annual](/images/detailed_sensor_annual.png)